 [For UE supporting [RACH-based early TA acquisition] for LTM, and if the candidate cell is a neighbor cell,

 - UE shall have capability to follow the frame timing of the reference cell.
-The PRACH transmission take place before the reception of the first detected path (in time) of the corresponding downlink frame from the reference cell.
+The PRACH transmission take place NTA+NTA offset×Tc before the reception of the first detected path (in time) of the corresponding downlink frame from the reference cell.
 For the neighbor cell to which PRACH is transmitted, UE shall use this neighbor cell as the reference cell for deriving transmit timing.
 UE initial transmit timing accuracy is defined in the following requirements.]

 Editor’s Note: The above requirements for RACH-based early TA acquisition can be revisited if any further agreements in other WG have impacts on the DL reference timing